raspberrypilearning/comic-character/en/step_4.md

 Open `comicbook.html`.

-**Click the Run button** to see your changes.
+**Test:** Click the **Run** button.

-Type in a superhero name or any other details on the form.
++ Type in a superhero name or any other details on the form.

-When you click the `Submit` button on each section, the summary section will be updated.
++ When you click the Submit button, the form will be hidden and the summary section will be displayed.

-Complete the whole form and click `Submit` on all the sections.

-You should see the whole paragraph get updated to show your user their superhero summary.
++ You should see the whole paragraph get updated to show your user their superhero summary.

 --- /task ---

 **Debug step:**
++ Ensure you have created all constants `const` correctly using the right keywords.
++ Ensure your constant names are written correctly.
-+ Ensure you have added `displaySummary()`to your `changeDisplay()` function.
++ Ensure you have used the right syntax when creating the functions including `()` and `{}`.
++ Ensure you add the `onclick = "displaySummary"` as an attribute to the `<button>` element on your form.
-+ Ensure you have used the correct `id` names in your `comicbook.html` file.
++ Ensure you have added `;` a semicolon at the end of your declarations.

 Well done!
 You have created an interactive form that shows/hides elements.
-Next, you will allow users change their theme colours on your website.
+Next, you will allow users to edit their choices on the superhero form.